Akshayvo/email_service/south-wenatchee/README.md

 Welcome to the project documentation!

 ## Changing the project name
-Replace StorageTown Rental Spaces with your project name(Hyphen Case)
+Replace South Wenaatchee Self Storage with your project name(Hyphen Case)

-Replace StorageTown Rental Spaces with your project name(camelCase)
+Replace South Wenatchee Self Storage with your project name(camelCase)

 Find and Replace across project